lightsec/ArduinoNist800-108/README.md

 For enabling this information, it's necessary to set to "1" the value of one o more of these constants.

+If you want to exec a monitoring of free memory available, It's also necessary download the [Memory Free Arduino Library](http://playground.arduino.cc/Code/AvailableMemory) in the Arduino Library Directory.

 ##How Testing The Library?

 To test the libray, it was used [ArduinoUnit Library](https://github.com/mmurdoch/arduinounit).